double16/vagrant-docker-swarm/README.md

 By default, vagrant will create pure machines with docker installed.
 You can run `AUTO_START_SWARM=true vagrant up` to provision swarm automatically.
 You will get an already running Docker swarm cluster.

+In same way you can run with `AUTO_GLUSTERFS=true` (`AUTO_START_SWARM=true AUTO_GLUSTERFS=true vagrant up`) in order to get GlusterFS distributed in all workers and mounted in `/swarm/volumes` path.
+This path could be used to docker _statefull_ containers that can be _re-started_ in other node without lost previous state.

 # Play

 After starting swarm, you can use my testing Docker image to play with.
 It is called `darek/goweb` and is a super simple Web app, displaying the hostname, and a version.
 There are three tags: `1.0`, `2.0` and `latest`.
 They can be used to play with swarm rolling update feature.
 The container exposes port 8080.